xikobe/exchange-app/README.md

 ## Exchange app
 This is a small example app to showcase a mock exchange.

-- It polls exchage rates every 10 seconds
+- It polls exchange rates every 10 seconds
 - Has 3 hardcoded wallets in different currencies
 - User is allowed to exchange if the balance is enough to do it